 The S-Helper Service track, now manufactured and sold by MTH, uses code 133 rail.
 It was originally based on the S-scale version of the PRR 4-track mainline.
 The MTH track comes in sectional track that has the ballast "built-in" (similar to Kato in HO- and N-scale).
 They also have flextrack available.

 Starting in the summer of 2017 Fox Valley Models entered the S-scale market by making available code 138 flextrack, #5 turnouts, and other track parts.
-As an aside, the company's owner is building a large S-scale home layout.
+As an aside, even though the company is primarily an HO- and N-scale products company, the owner is actually building a large S-scale home layout!

 Tomalco Track has track manufactured by Micro Engineering to their specifications.
 They produce code 70, 83, and 100 flextrack, which is available weathered or unweathered.
 Tomalco Track manufactures their turnouts and crossings themselves.
 They build turnouts from #4 to #10, as well as #4, #5 and #6 wyes, double slips, 3-way turnouts, and various curved turnouts.
 All in matching code 70, 83, or 100 rail weathered or unweathered.
 The company is owned by S-scale modelers.